-Abortion providers seek quick resolution in challenge to restrictive Texas law
+Abortion providers seek quick resolution in challenge to Texas law

 The legal wrangling over the law, which bans most abortions after six weeks, follows a Supreme Court decision this month that left the ban in place, while granting a narrow path for providers to challenge the law’s unusual enforcement structure.

-Abortion rights advocates say any diversion from the district court would impede their effort to invalidate the law, which has halted most abortion in Texas and forced patients across state lines to terminate their pregnancies after the six-week mark.
+Abortion rights advocates say any diversion from the district court would impede their effort to invalidate the law, which has halted most abortions in Texas and forced patients across state lines to terminate pregnancies beyond the six-week mark.

 The effort by Texas officials, they said, is a “transparent attempt to forestall relief” and to “indefinitely prevent plaintiffs from obtaining any effective relief from the district court in the face of a law that is clearly contrary to Supreme Court precedent,” according to the filing Wednesday on behalf of Whole Woman’s Health, Planned Parenthood and other Texas abortion clinics and physicians.